lucamartucci/lucamartucci.github.io/index.md

 ## 10043

-I am one of those international students who are (yes, still in effect) prevented from entering the US to join academic activities, mainly by revoking student visas.
-More specifically, this is due to the [Proclamation 10043](https://www.nafsa.org/regulatory-information/proclamation-suspending-entry-chinese-students-and-researchers-connected-prc).
-Besides its unclear definition of 'military-civil fusion strategy' and its misidentification of students in execution, I don't see any valid reasons behind this policy.
+Since 2020, the [Proclamation 10043](https://www.federalregister.gov/documents/2020/06/04/2020-12217/suspension-of-entry-as-nonimmigrants-of-certain-students-and-researchers-from-the-peoples-republic) (still in effect) has been preventing Chinese students from obtaining visas to enter the US.
+Apparently it has plagiarized the term 'military-civil fusion strategy' from some unknown websites.
+Furthermore its misclassification of students has well indicated the people in charge either fall short of understanding of scientific research, or are just ill-intentioned.

+See also [Scott's post](https://scottaaronson.blog/?p=7028) for a relevant discussion.